alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 of your OpenCms installation and database.

-Follow the following steps to update from OpenCms 6.0.x (or 6.2 final/beta) to OpenCms 6.2.2:
+Follow the following steps to update from OpenCms 6.0.x (or 6.2 final/beta, 6.2.1 or 6.2.2) to OpenCms 6.2.3:

 1. Shutdown your OpenCms servlet container